 Bern is the capital of Switzerland and with its 140'400 habitants the fourth biggest city.
 It is centrally located right at the border between the German and the French speaking part.
 The historic old town of Bern is listed as UNESCO World Heritage Site and is one of the main tourist attractions in Switzerland.
 The old town of Bern is famous for its arcades, the clock tower (Zytglogge), the catedral of and many more historical buildings and monuments.
 It is easily possible to discover Bern on foot.
 For further distances tram and bus lines are available of which the fare is included in the hotel stay.
 Thanks to Bern's central location, most of Switzerland's attractions are reachable as day or half-day excursions, such as the Bernese Oberland, Emmental or Wallis, what makes Bern an ideal place to bring along spouses or travel companions while attending the conference or adding some vacation afterwards.

 Agriculture in the canton of Bern

-With an agricultural area of 191,965 hectares, the canton of Bern is the largest agricultural canton in Switzerland and the second largest agricultural canton in Switzerland.
+With an agricultural area of 191,965 hectares, the canton of Bern is the largest agricultural canton in Switzerland.
 The 9,793 farms employ five percent (30,000) of the work force in the canton of Bern and generate value added of around 2.2 billion Swiss Francs.

-On the fourth day a Field Day will be organized in the Bernese lakeland, only 40 minutes away from Bern.
+On the fourth and the fifth day, two Field Days will be organized in the Bernese lakeland, about 40 minutes away from Bern.
 The estate "Witzwil" is the largest farm in Switzerland and includes crop cultivation, horticulture and animal husbandry.
 The programme of the Field Day includes machinery demonstrations, technical speeches and field trial demonstrations.